patrickaod/KnightsRun/README.md

 - As a new site user, I would like to start playing immediately, so that I can enjoy myself.
 - As a new site user, I would like to see my score, so that I can feel proud I scored high.
 - As a new site user, I would like to I would like my progress to be saved, so that I can continue later.
-- As a new site user, I would like to be able to play on both PC and laptop, so that I can take it anywhere.
+- As a new site user, I would like to be able to play on both PC, laptop, and mobile, so that I can take it anywhere.
 - As a new site user, I would like the controls to be easy to understand and use so that I can quickly start to play.

 ### Returning Site Users